joseph-r-hamilton/joseph-r-hamilton.github.io/_posts/2017-12-22-Stats-Series.md

 tags: [Statistics, Harvard, R, Python, Rodeo, Spyder]
 ---

 It's time to shift gears a bit.
-I need to start **using* this blog, not just play with it.
+I need to start *using* this blog, not just play with it.

 I've about a month left before starting the **Metis Data Science Bootcamp**.
 One of the things I'd slotted to do in December was to work through this online course series from Harvard.
 The Metis Boocamp is exclusively Python.
 A number of these MOOCs and books focus on R.  I have found one book that does both Python and R.

 For this course, I'm going to try to replicate work in Python.

 The Harvard course is a 6 part series that parallels the book *Data Analysis for the Life Sciences*.
 I was drawn to the series when searching for a refresher on Linear Algebra.
 That's course 2 of 6.
-I chose to use HackerRank for the review and will now push through the entire series, time permitting.
+I chose to use HackerRank for the Linear Algebra review and will now push through the entire Harvard series, time permitting.

 The course starts with the R tutorial.
 In order to load packages, I had to back out and load some more stuff in Anaconda: